SumanthRH/learnings/ray/setup.md

 The default user name and password is `admin/admin`.
 You will be prompted to change your password after the first time.
 Once you log in, make sure to update the profile details to your actual Grafana account.

-With this, you should finally be able to see Ray Metrics!
+With this, you should finally be able to see Ray Metrics in your Ray dashboard!